 Transfer to a container and chill in the fridge for at least 30 minutes, since the hummus will be warm from the blender!
 Chop your pepper into inch-long slices, spread out on a baking sheet, and bake in the oven at 350°F (170°C) until roasted.
 (The tips will be slightly blackened.)
 Put in a ziploc or container in the fridge.

 To serve, put hummus in a bowl, smoothing the top.
 Add just enough olive oil to cover the surface, and sprinkle with freshly minced garlic and paprika.
-Add the roasted red pepper.5 Serve with carrots, green pepper, crackers, bread, or anything else you think might benefit from immersion in hummus.
+Add the roasted red pepper. ((Pictured above without pepper, through no fault of my own.))
+Serve with carrots, green pepper, crackers, bread, or anything else you think might benefit from immersion in hummus.

 A cute hummus story…